turingschool/backend-curriculum-site/module1/projects/date_night.markdown

 * Tests exist to cover edge cases
 * Tests covers critical functionality of software
 * Testing exhibits TDD approach
+* Test coverage is measured with a tool such as [SimpleCov](https://github.com/colszowka/simplecov)

 ### 4. Functionality